What People Say About Me

 Act promptly, as the deadline for challenging a decision is just one month.

-Requesting a Mandatory Reconsideration
+Requesting a Personal Independence Payment (PIP) Mandatory Reconsideration

 To challenge a decision, you must submit a mandatory reconsideration request within one month of receiving your decision letter.
 If you have missed the deadline you can request a mandatory reconsideration up to 13 months from the date on your decision letter if you can show good cause for the delay.